eastmaels/steemblog.github.io/_posts/account/deanliu/2019-05-20_have-you-ever-seen-a-babanananana.md

 - - -

-This page is synchronized from the post: [Have you ever seen a Babanananana? 絕代雙蕉](https://steemit.com/@deanliu/have-you-ever-seen-a-babanananana)
+This page is synchronized from the post: ['Have you ever seen a Babanananana? 絕代雙"蕉"'](https://steemit.com/@deanliu/have-you-ever-seen-a-babanananana)